d-turley/sp-dev-fx-webparts/samples/react-rhythm-of-business-calendar/documentation/entities.md

 }
 ```

-Entity state supports all primitive types (string, number, boolean), plus Set, Map, our User class, Moment and Duration, Guid (from '@microsoft/sp-core-library'), custom objects, and arrays of any of the preceding types.
+Entity state supports all primitive types (string, number, boolean), plus Set, Map, our User class, Moment and Duration, Guid (from '@microsoft/sp-core-library'), custom objects, and arrays of any of the preceeding types.

 If you want store an immutable object in state [example](../src/model/EventModerationStatus.ts), make sure that the immutable class implements a clone() method that simply returns itself:
 ```